guxm2021/MM_ALT/README.md

 [MM-ALT: A Multimodal Automatic Lyric Transcription System](https://dl.acm.org/doi/10.1145/3503161.3548411)

+And this repo also covers the ALT experiments in our journal extension paper: [Automatic Lyric Transcription and Automatic Music Transcription from Multimodal Singing]()

 ## Project Description
 Automatic lyric transcription (ALT) is a nascent field of study attracting increasing interest from both the speech and music information retrieval communities, given its significant application potential.
 However, ALT with audio data alone is a notoriously difficult task due to instrumental accompaniment and musical constraints resulting in degradation of both the phonetic cues and the intelligibility of sung lyrics.
 To tackle this challenge, we propose the MultiModal Automatic Lyric Transcription system (MM-ALT), together with a new dataset, N20EM, which consists of audio recordings, videos of lip movements, and inertial measurement unit (IMU) data of an earbud worn by the performing singer.